jennis0/monster-wizard/README.md

 # PDF2VTT
 PDF2VTT is a python tool to help you get the most out of D&D 5e homebrew and purchased PDFs.
-It allows you to directly convert statblocks into a structured data format of your choice that can then be imported into virtual tabletops (or any other storage/visualisation solution of your choice).
+It allows you to directly convert statblocks into a structured data format of your choice that can then be imported into virtual tabletops (or any other storage/visualisation solution).

 The tool is focused on importing PDFs but it also provides support for png and jpg files via AWS Textract - other OCR tools could feasibly be used but I found the performance wasn't good enough to be reliable.
 To use this feature you need to setup an AWS user account.
 [TODO: Instructions].